Terms and conditions applying to fitted and free standing furniture

 9.3 Solid timber and manufactured boards are hygroscopic and prone to movement particularly in buildings where rapid changes in temperature and moisture content occur.
 The Buyer accepts that after delivery to the Premises the Seller is not responsible for the consequences of natural movement occurring in solid timber or manufactured boards in response to unusually damp or excessively dry conditions prevailing in the Buyers Premises over which the Seller has no control.
 Furthermore, the Seller shall not be held liable for any consequential loss or damage suffered by the Buyer whether direct or indirect resulting from any such movement.

 9.4 Fitted furniture installation: Surveys carried out at clients homes or other places are used to determine the dimensions of furniture to be fitted into specific localities.
 Whilst all reasonable care is taken to ensure the accuracy of surveys, it may nonetheless be necessary to make minor changes to units during the actual fitting to facilitate the process.
+Surveys are normally carried out free of charge within the greater Bristol area however, fees may apply at the discretion of the Seller if the Buyer lives further away.

 9.5 Problems are more likely in older properties where walls, floors and ceilings may no longer run true, and the Buyer therefore accepts that the Seller, or his agent’s will, to the best of their ability install fitted furniture as accurately as possible within a given space but that some compromises may need to be made in order to do so on site.